 Sir Ranulph Fiennes is, according to The Guinness Book of Records, The World's Greatest Living Explorer and the Daily Telegraph listed Ranulph Fiennes as “One of the world's top ten speakers”.
 That was back in 1984, and since then he has broken many more world records and led many more expeditions to the most remote regions of our planet.
+Hi is the only person ever to have climbed Mount Everest and crossed both Antarctica and the Arctic Ocean via the Poles.

 Born in 1944 and educated at Eton, Ranulph served with the Royal Scots Greys before joining the elite SAS.
 In 1968, he joined the Army of the Sultan of Oman and in 1970 was awarded the Sultan's Bravery Medal.
 In the same year he married his childhood sweetheart, Virginia, who, in 1987, became the first woman to be awarded the Polar Medal.
 She passed away in 2004.